azu-azu/python_practice/README.md

 ### Notes
 - Both functions sort in place (destructive).
 If you need the original data, pass a copy such as `list.copy()`.
 - Values being compared must be mutually comparable.
+ - For visualization, floating-point values are supported.
+Negative values are also handled with dynamic y-limits.